loda-lang/loda-programs/programs/oeis/list6.md

 * [A313115](http://oeis.org/A313115) ([L18 program](313/A313115.asm)): Coordination sequence Gal.4.43.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313116](http://oeis.org/A313116) ([L17 program](313/A313116.asm)): Coordination sequence Gal.5.116.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313117](http://oeis.org/A313117) ([L24 program](313/A313117.asm)): Coordination sequence Gal.6.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313147](http://oeis.org/A313147) ([L37 program](313/A313147.asm)): Coordination sequence Gal.4.63.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313152](http://oeis.org/A313152) ([L16 program](313/A313152.asm)): Coordination sequence Gal.5.112.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313232](http://oeis.org/A313232) ([L09 program](313/A313232.asm)): Coordination sequence Gal.3.14.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313280](http://oeis.org/A313280) ([L11 program](313/A313280.asm)): Coordination sequence Gal.3.15.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.